guohuideng2024/register_unknown_cc/draft-deng-register-a-reserved-content-coding-value.md

 --- abstract

 This document proposes a new reserved value `unknown` for the HTTP protocol parameter `content coding`.
-With this value reserved, when UA(user agent) doesn't recognize or suppoprt a `content encoding` value from a http response, it exposes `unknown` `content encoding` value in `PerformanceResourceTiming` API.
+With this value reserved, when the UA(user agent) doesn't recognize or suppoprt a `content encoding` value from a http response, it exposes `content encoding` value in `PerformanceResourceTiming` API as `unknown`.

 --- middle